Find how to choose a bank in Switzerland, and how to open a Swiss bank account before or after you arrive in Switzerland.

 Transferring money abroad

 International bank transfers may result in a fee from both the issuing and receiving bank.
-Swiss banks typically charge around CHF5–20 for sending payments (which doesn't always include the receiving bank's charges), and generally do not charge for receiving funds.
-As this is a fixed rate, it is typically cheaper than a money union for large sums and more expensive than online payment systems, such as PayPal, for small amounts.
+Swiss banks typically charge around CHF5–20 for sending payments (which doesn’t always include the receiving bank’s charges), and generally do not charge for receiving funds.
+As this is a fixed rate, it is typically cheaper than a money union for large sums and more expensive than online payment systems, such as Transferwise or PayPal, for small amounts.
 In addition, some banks may not be willing to send funds to certain countries, such as Somalia.
-Currency exchange brokers are increasingly offering cheaper options for money transfers and currency exchange.
-You can find out more about how to transfer money internationally.
+View our guide on cheaper options for money transfers and currency exchange here.

 Closing a Swiss bank account